helloSystem/hello/README.md

 Without the complexities of Linux distributions.

+Without lockdown.
+With the user in full control.

 __NOT__ just a "theme".
 Definitely __not__ a "clone" of anything.
 But something that long-time Mac users would instantly feel at home on.

 https://medium.com/@probonopd/bring-back-the-ease-of-80s-and-90s-personal-computing-393738c5e2a1 (Medium article written by me)